Yosef Abramowitz: Activism

 Abramowitz was deeply involved in campaigning for the protection of Jews who lived in the Soviet Union.
-From 1997–2007, he was the president of the Union of Councils for Soviet Jews, which has earned him three separate Nobel Peace Prize nominations.
+From 1997 to 2007, he was the president of the Union of Councils for Soviet Jews, which has earned him three separate Nobel Peace Prize nominations.

 In October 1985, as part of his campaign for Soviet Jewry, Abramowitz was arrested while protesting for the release of Boris Lifshitz.
 The case was overturned by the supreme court.
 Abramowitz also led a 2-week long hunger strike for the release of Soviet prisoner Alexei Magarik.
 In February 1987, Abramowitz organized 23 demonstrations around the world on Jewish Student Solidarity Day for Soviet Jewry.